ersilia-os/chem-sampler/README.md

 from chemsampler import ChemSampler from chemsampler import example

-#example() returns a list of smiles
+#example() returns a list of 10 smiles
 smiles_list = example()
-sampler = ChemSampler()
+sampler = ChemSampler(samplers_list=["ChemblSampler"])
-sampled_smiles = sampler.sample(smiles_list, Sampler= 'ChemblSampler', num_samples=1000, sim_ub=0.95, sim_lb=0.6, distribution="ramp")
+sampled_smiles = sampler.sample(smiles_list, num_samples=100, sim_ub=0.95, sim_lb=0.6, distribution="ramp")
 print(sampled_smiles)
 ```
-You can find an implementation of this code in src/dummy.py.
-It will return a Python list of lists, where each list is smiles sampled from one input smile.
-Empty list means no smile has been sampled
+You can find an implementation of this code in 'notebooks/example.ipynb'.
+It will return a dictionary where the keys are the samplers and the values the sampled_smiles with each one.
+An empty list means no smile has been sampled.
+To run all the samplers at one, include them in the list.
+If no list is passed, the default SAMPLERS_LIST from 'chemsampler/sample.py' will be used.

-# 2. Generative Models (Development)
+# 2. Generative Models (In Development)

 In addition to querying existing databases, you can generate your own molecules by fitting the models to custom datasets.